Chao Samartín: Iron Age

 The only entrance to the village was from the south through a large gate over a moat.

 The inhabitants were farmers, prepared foods in ceramic pots and pans and used tools of iron, copper, silver, and gold, as is shown by the objects that have been found at this location.
 In this era, the first sauna in this castro was built.

 Roman Period

 With the arrival of the Roman Empire, a period of peace and prosperity began that altered the defensive character of the hill fort because the inhabitants started to take advantage of the fact that nearby several gold mines were found.
-Their prosperity came to a halt when the settlement was suddenly abandoned after an earthquake taking place toward the 2nd Century AD.
+Their prosperity came to a halt when the settlement was suddenly abandoned after an earthquake taking place toward the 2nd century CE.

 Excavations

 Excavation of the castro were begun in 1990 and there is still a large part of the village hidden under the soil that has not been studied yet.
 Investigations showed that the settlement was suddenly abandoned, which is explained by findings of many tools, jewelry, and other objects of value that pertain to the Roman Period.